Contracts

 CISG Basics: Performance

 This lesson is third in a series that takes a look at performance of agreements governed by the U.N.
 Convention on the International Sale of Goods (CISG).
-This lesson sets out the basic obligations of sellers and buyers, as well as looking at the ICC's Incoterms and how they affect the seller's obligations.
+The CISG provides a uniform set of rules for international sales contracts where the parties are located in different signatory countries.

 Lesson Viewed